Messi Equals Klose! The Top 10 Greatest World Cup Goalscorers (2026 Update)

 Four tournaments, 14 appearances, 12 goals, 10 assists, and 3 World Cup trophies.
 It is a record that reflects the sheer greatness of Pelé.

-However, Pelé’s goalscoring record at the World Cup is likely to be surpassed soon by a current global superstar…
+However, Pelé’s goalscoring record at the World Cup was just officially surpassed by current global superstars…

 Who else could it be?
 That star is Kylian Mbappé.